Follow the instructions from your teacher to enroll into your virtual ELA classroom space.

 Need to improve your typing skills?

-Bookmark the site.
 You'll want to come back here regularly.
+(Maybe add a recurring weekly reminder to your calendar?)

 Want a little bit of typing competition?